tiagosiebler/binance/README.md

     }
 });

+/*
-// WebSocket API
+ * WebSocket API
+ *
+ * Each call to onXXXX initiates a new websocket for the specified route, and calls your callback with
+ * the payload of each message received.
+ */
 const binanceWS = new api.BinanceWS();

 binanceWS.onDepthUpdate('BNBBTC', (data) => {
     console.log(data);
 });

+binanceWS.onAggTrade('BNBBTC', (data) => {
+    console.log(data);
+});

+binanceWS.onKline('BNBBTC', '1m', (data) => {
+    console.log(data);
+});

 /*
  * onUserData requires an instance of BinanceRest in order to make the necessary startUserDataStream and
- * keepAliveUserDataStream calls
+ * keepAliveUserDataStream calls.
+The webSocket instance is returned by promise rather than directly
+ * due to needing to request a listenKey from the server first.
  */
 binanceWS.onUserData(binanceRest, (data) => {
         console.log(data);
-}, 60000); // Optional, how often the keep alive should be sent in milliseconds
+    }, 60000) // Optional, how often the keep alive should be sent in milliseconds .then((ws) => {

-binanceWS.onKline('BNBBTC', '1m', (data) => {
-    console.log(data);
+        // websocket instance available here
     });
 ```

 # REST APIs

 [ping([callback _function_])](https://www.binance.com/restapipub.html#user-content-test-connectivity)